CLOSED CHURCHES WITHIN THE

 Brethren.
 For many years the three-point

-East Salem charge (Otterbein in East Salem, Browns in Cocolamus, and Whiteland)
+East Salem charge (Otterbein in East Salem, Browns in Cocolamus,

-Church.
-In 1928 the parsonage at East
+United Brethren Church.
+In 1928 the

-Salem was sold and a new one erected in Cocolamus, at which point the 3
+parsonage at East Salem was sold and a new one erected

-In 1952 the Allegheny Conference was disbanded and the charge was
+known as the Cocolamus charge.
+In 1952 the Allegheny Conference was disbanded and the charge was transferred to the Central

-transferred to the Central Pennsylvania Conference of the recently (1946)
+Pennsylvania Conference of the recently (1946) formed Evangelical United

-formed Evangelical United Brethren denomination.
+Brethren denomination.

 On 1/18/2023 the congregation voted 12-2 to disaffiliate from the